--a For p4 admin updatespecdepot, update the spec depot with all current forms. -s type For p4 admin updatespecdepot, update the spec depot with forms of the specified type, where type is one of client, depot, repo, branch, label, typemap, group, user, job, stream, triggers, protect, server, license, jobspec. -z For p4 admin checkpoint and p4 admin journal, save the checkpoint and saved journal file in compressed (gzip) format, appending the .gz suffix to the files. -Z For p4 admin checkpoint , save the checkpoint in compressed (gzip) format, appending the .gz suffix to the file, but leave the journal uncompressed for use by replica servers. g- opts See "Global options" on page 685.
+-a For p4 admin updatespecdepot, update the spec depot with all current forms. -s type For p4 admin updatespecdepot, update the spec depot with forms of the specified type, where type is one of client, depot, repo, branch, label, typemap, group, user, job, stream, triggers, protect, server, license, jobspec. - z For p4 admin checkpoint and p4 admin journal, save the checkpoint and saved journal file in compressed (gzip) format, appending the .gz suffix to the files. - Z For p4 admin checkpoint, save the checkpoint in compressed (gzip) format, appending the .gz suffix to the file, but leave the journal uncompressed for use by replica servers. g- opts See "Global options" on page 690.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A super
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required N/A N/A super

 - The p4 admin updatespecdepot and p4 admin resetpassword commands require super access.
-The others require that the user be an operator (see p4 user) or have super access. - To require all newly-created users with passwords to reset their passwords before invoking their first command, set the dm.user.resetpassword configurable: - p4 configure set dm.user.resetpassword=1 - Running p4 admin resetpassword -a resets only the passwords of users who presently exist (and who have passwords). - Because p4 admin stop shuts down the Perforce service, you might see an error message indicating that the connection was closed unexpectedly.
+The others require that the user be an operator (see p4 user) or have super access. - To require all newly-created users with passwords to reset their passwords before invoking their first command, set the dm.user.resetpassword configurable:

+'''

+p4 configure set dm.user.resetpassword=1

+'''

+Running p4 admin resetpassword - a resets only the passwords of users who presently exist (and who have passwords).

+- Because p4 admin stop shuts down the Perforce service, you might see an error message indicating that the connection was closed unexpectedly.
 You can ignore this message. - The spec depot must exist before running p4 admin updatespecdepot. - p4 dbstat, p4 lockstat, and p4 logstat are standalone commands; the old p4 admin syntax remains as an alias for backward compatibility. - See the Helix Core Server Administrator Guide and Helix Core Server Administrator Guide.

-p4 admin stop p4 admin checkpoint p4 admin checkpoint name Create a checkpoint named name . ckp . n , and start a new journal named journal , copying the old journal file to name . jnl . n -1, where n is a sequence number. p4 admin end- journal In a failover scenario, this command: ends journal replication at the most recent successfully replicated consistency point returns the journal number and the offset of that consistency point stops to the standby server's journalcopy thread p4 aliases
+p4 admin stop Stop the shared service p4 admin checkpoint Create a checkpoint named checkpoint . n , and start a new journal named journal , copying the old journal file to journal . $n-1$, where n is a sequence number. p4 admin checkpoint name Create a checkpoint named name.ckp. n , and start a new journal named journal , copying the old journal file to name.jnl. $n-1$, where n is a sequence number. p4 admin end- journal In a failover scenario, this command: ends journal replication at the most recent successfully replicated consistency point returns the journal number and the offset of that consistency point stops to the standby server's journalcopy thread p4 aliases p4 [g-opts] aliases